JackTobia/JackTobia/README.md

 # Jack Tobia
 ### About Me
-I am Jack Tobia, a Senior at Tufts University majoring in Computer Science and Mathematics.
+I am Jack Tobia, a Software Engineer with a BS in Computer Science and Mathematics from Tufts University.
 Passionate about software engineering, I thrive in challenging environments, with a drive to create innovative solutions and tackle complex problems through code.
 My long-term goal is to learn and apply my skills in real-world scenarios and to bring about positive change.

 ### Projects
 #### Project 1: Monty Hall Problem